RekhaDevendra/Order-Management-SQL-Analysis/README.md

 - Once the database and tables are set up, you can execute the provided SQL queries to aggregate and analyze product orders, categorize pricing, track production stages, and clean the data.
 - To run a query, simply execute the SQL command in your PostgreSQL interface.

+**Contributing**
+Feel free to fork the repository and submit a pull request for bug fixes, features, or improvements.

 **License**
 This project is licensed under the Apache License 2.0.